 A bequest in your will or living trust is a wonderful way to leave your legacy of compassion and support for homeless, abused, and neglected animals.
 A bequest can be a specific sum, a percentage of your estate, or the remainder of your estate after expenses and gifts to loved ones.
 Bequests can include cash, securities, real estate, houses, and personal property.
 Any charitable bequest is deductible as an estate tax charitable contribution which may reduce your estate taxes.

 If you decide to include PAWS when writing or revising your will, we would be honored to work with you in designing a planned gift.
 Approved gifts of real estate and other life income sources are accepted.
-To ensure your gift is received by the shelter, we suggest the following language: “I give and bequeath to PAWS Shelter and Humane Society, an organization located in Kyle, Texas, federal tax identification number 74-2421563, the sum of $_____________(or Percentage) [or property described herein].”
+To ensure your gift is received by the shelter, we suggest the following language: “I give and bequeath to PAWS Shelter of Central Texas, an organization located in Kyle, Texas, federal tax identification number 74-2421563, the sum of $_____________(or Percentage) [or property described herein].”

 The PAWS Perpetuity Care Program